Home

 Chris Spraggon trained Merten’s Water Monitors to avoid eating cane toads, by offering the lizard a dead toad containing a chemical that made the predator very ill (photo by David Nelson).

 Our most ambitious project so far has been with quolls, the marsupial predators that are at great risk of being fatally poisoned when toads invade.
-Stephanie O’Donnell and Dr. Jonno Webb showed that quolls raised at the Territory Wildlife Park rapidly learnt to leave toads alone if we added a nausea-inducing chemical to the toads we offered.
+Stephanie O’Donnell and Dr Jonno Webb that quolls raised at the Territory Wildlife Park rapidly learnt to leave toads alone if we added a nausea-inducing chemical to the toads we offered.
 Encouragingly, those toad-trained quolls survived much better than their untrained brothers and sisters after we released them into the wild – despite the presence of plenty of toads.

 In current work in Kakadu National Park (jointly with park authorities), we have found that the trained quolls survive for a long time after they are released – long enough to breed.
 This is really exciting – it’s the first practical success in enabling Australian predators to deal with cane toads.